From “Problem Child” to Child Behavioral Therapist: James Lehman’s Personal Transformation

 James: It’s funny, I never saw myself becoming a therapist when I was a kid—far from it.
 I expected very little out of life.
 I had a very chaotic and painful childhood.
 I was abandoned in the basement of a building at around the age of 18 months, and then adopted by the man who found me, Ted Lehman.
 I wound up having some really serious behavior problems, both at home and in school.
 I was 13 years old the first time I ran away.
 And the truth was that I liked living out on the streets better than living with my family, because I felt like a loser and a failure at home; I hated myself.
 In contrast, there were no responsibilities when I lived on the streets, and since I had a hard time meeting the expectations my parents had for me—such as homework and appropriate behavior at home and at school—it was actually much easier for me to live as a runaway.

 Looking back, I realize there were a lot of social problems that I couldn’t solve—I simply didn’t know how.
-My parents tried their best, but because I had conditions which weren’t very well understood at the time, such as Oppositional Defiant Disorder and Attachment Disorder, I was incapable of learning.
+My parents tried their best, but because I had conditions which weren’t very well understood at the time, such as Oppositional Defiant Disorder (ODD) and Attachment Disorder (AD), I was incapable of learning.
 And so I solved my problems through the most basic, instinctual problem-solving mechanism: fight or flight.
 I was defiant, which was “fight”—up until I became old enough to start running away from home, and that was “flight.”
 Those were my only coping skills.

 I dropped out of high school at a young age and got into trouble with alcohol, drugs and the police.
 I wound up doing a significant amount of time in prisons and institutions during my teen and young adult years.
 I didn’t know how to deal with the obstacles life presented, so I turned to drugs and alcohol.
 Crime gave me access to and the means to buy both.
 From the age of 17 to 20 I was in prison, and that’s where I got my high school diploma.
 In my early adulthood, I hitchhiked across the country twice; I was trying to leave behind the life I’d created for myself.
 But no matter where I went, I couldn’t get away from drugs and alcohol, which always brought me back to criminal behavior—which in turn, brought me back to jail.
 It was a dangerous, negative cycle I couldn’t seem to escape from on my own.